-This QTP tutorial will explain two basic but important features of QTP which are used frequently in advanced QTP scripts.
-They are the QTP password encoder tool and the active screen.
+This QTP tutorial will explain two basic but important features of QTP that are used frequently in advanced QTP scripts.
+They are the QTP Password Encoder tool and the Active screen.

 This is how it looks:

 In the above line of code, we can see that the password is encrypted.

 QTP records a ‘SetSecure’ method when a password is entered.
 It automatically encodes the password entered during login and decodes the same while running the test.
 This is a mechanism that QTP employs to hide the password on the screen.

 The user can also choose to enter a value discreetly into a non-password text box by using the SetSecure method and the encrypted equivalent of the text to be entered as a parameter.
 If a need arises that we need to set a secure value in a certain textbox, then QTP comes with a tool called “Password Encoder”.
 This tool takes the regular text and encodes it.